 This process begins with harvesting eggs (oocytes) from the mare.
 This OPU technology consists of the needle aspiration of oocytes from the ovaries of donor mares using a transvaginal ultrasound-guided technique.
 Once collected, the oocytes are placed in culture media to induce maturation.
 This process mimics the development that would occur naturally within the mare.
-The oocytes that mature then will be subjected to ICSI (intracytoplasmic sperm injection).
-This is the process of injecting each oocyte with an individual sperm from the desired stallion.
+The oocytes that mature then will be subjected to ICSI (intracytoplasmic sperm injection), the process of injecting each oocyte with an individual sperm from the desired stallion.
 The resulting fertilized oocytes are then cultured in the lab to allow development into a stage of an embryo (blastocyst) suitable for transfer.
 The embryo can then be placed into a recipient mare or frozen and stored for later transfer.

-Equigea is our newest effort that brings a new level of science and experience allowing our clients to take advantage of the latest technology that the industry has to offer.
+Equigea is our newest effort that brings a new level of science and experience, allowing our clients to take advantage of the latest technology that the industry has to offer.
 The vast resources brought together by Equigea make the ICSI program a viable choice for our clients.

-PSAFC offers Pre-implantation genetic diagnosis (PGD) in conjunction with UC Davis College of Veterinary Medicine.
+Peterson Smith's AFC offers Pre-implantation genetic diagnosis (PGD) in conjunction with UC Davis College of Veterinary Medicine.
 PGD is a procedure used to screen embryos recovered after uterine flushes to determine gender and genetic traits by DNA testing prior to them being transferred into a recipient mare.
 DNA testing allows breeders to maximize their breeding program by selecting embryos for desired sex, coat color variants, or that are free of known genetic diseases.

 The Veterinary Genetics Laboratory offers DNA tests on equine embryos for gender, genetic disease (GBED, HERDA, HYPP, Lethal White Overo, Malignant Hypothermia for Quarter Horses and related breeds, or CA for Arabians) and coat color (Red Factor, Agouti, Champagne, Cream, Pearl, Silver, Lethal White Overo, Gray, Sabino-1, Tobiano, Dominant White W10, Splashed White).

 Our embryo freezing program offers breeders many different opportunities and benefits.
-For example, frozen embryos have an indefinite storage period which provides an option for breeders who desire the flexibility to transfer earlier in the season or transfer to their own recipient mares at a future date.
+Frozen embryos have an indefinite storage period, which provides an option for breeders who desire the flexibility to transfer earlier in the season or transfer to their own recipient mares at a future date.
 It also provides the option to preserve embryos from ICSI procedures that result in multiple transferable embryos, as well as collect and freeze during the off season.
 We also have the ability to import and export frozen embryos worldwide.
 Although the preferred size embryo for freezing is a 6½ day embryo due to its small size, we are now able to freeze 7-8-day embryos by collapsing them via micro-manipulation prior to vitrification.